apporbit/Dev-Tools/README.md

 #### Future Improvements:

 1. To be able to implement instant installation of necessary programs needed to run the script.
-	Integration of the installation script in the git commit process for automatic installation of neces	    sary debuggers
+	*Integration of the installation script in the git commit process for automatic installation of necessary debuggers

 2. To integrate more languages in the pre-commit script in order to check a broader range of files.